14 Amazing Sauna Tips and Tricks for Beginners

 Use a Sauna Hat

-Wearing a sauna hat can make your sauna session more enjoyable by keeping your head cool and your hair comfortable throughout your time in the heat.
+• A sauna hat keeps your head cool and comfortable: Wearing a sauna hat helps keep your head cool and makes your sauna session more enjoyable by keeping your hair comfortable in the heat.

 Don’t wear dirty clothes in sauna